Texas Police Official Says Waiting For Tactical Team Amid Uvalde Shooting Wrong Decision - UrduPoint

 Texas Police Official Says Waiting For Tactical Team Amid Uvalde Shooting 'Wrong Decision'

-The decision made by the incident commander not to enter the Uvalde school in the wake of the shooting and wait for the tactical team, was wrong, Texas Department of Public Safety Director Steven McCraw said on Friday

-WASHINGTON (UrduPoint News / Sputnik - 27th May, 2022) The decision made by the incident commander not to enter the Uvalde school in the wake of the shooting and wait for the tactical team, was wrong, Texas Department of Public Safety Director Steven McCraw said on Friday.
+WASHINGTON (UrduPoint News / Sputnik - 28th May, 2022) The decision made by the incident commander not to enter the Robb Elementary school in Uvalde amid the shooting incident and wait for a tactical team to arrive, was wrong, Texas Department of Public Safety Director Steven McCraw told reporters.

 McCraw explained that the on-scene commander considered the situation transitioned from an active shooter to a barricaded subject and there were no more children at risk.